How to Get Your Home Ready for Visitors in a Hurry

-- What's that smell?
-Visitors will notice how your house smells.
-You, on the other hand, are used to how your house smells and probably don't notice the smell of pets, garbage or exotic cooking in the same way your guests do.
+- Visitors will notice how your house smells.
+You, on the other hand, are used to how your house smells and probably don't notice the smell of pets, garbage or exotic cooking in the same way your guests will.
 Before guests arrive, light some scented candle, use room sprays or simmer lemon and spices in water to freshen up any stale smells.
 Take out the trash even if the bins are not yet full.
 Give the bins a quick scrub and rinse and then put use lightly scented garbage bags.
 Clean your sink drains with baking soda and hot water to keep any funky smells at bay.

 - Get rid of clutter and disarray.
 Take some time to tidy up and straighten before your guests arrive.
 Declutter surfaces in the living room, front hallway and bathroom, and anywhere else your guests might spend time such as sitting at the kitchen table.
 Your guests will perceive your house as messy if they can't find a place to put their beverage down without having to move stuff aside.
 And that leads to the next point about cleaning up your home: beverages.